LPSim/backend/README.md

 ---

-Backend of Lochfolk Prinzessin Simulator, which simulates Genius Invokation TCG, written with Python using Pydantic and FastAPI.
+Backend of Lochfolk Prinzessin Simulator, which simulates Genius Invokation TCG, written with Python 3.10 using Pydantic and FastAPI.

 This project is created for leisure, no guarantee for progress and quality.

 This project is under AGPL-3.0 license.

 ## Usage

+This project works with Python 3.10, and requires packages listed in `requirements.txt`.
+To install the packages, use
+`pip install -r requirements.txt`.

+A FastAPI server is provided, which can be used to interact with the match.
+Its requirements are listed in `network/requirements.txt`.

 Currently package-like usage is not supported, please follow the following instructions to run the project.